solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

   - Under **Compute + Storage**, select **Configure Server**
   - For the size, select `Standard_D2ds_v5`
+  - Please **DO NOT** select the **High Availability** option as it is subject to availability and capacity limits in various regions.

     ![Alt text](media/01_03_create_server_basics_02.png)

   - Select **Save**

-  - Authentication method: `PostgreSQL and Microsoft Entra authentication`
+  - Authentication method: `PostgreSQL`
   - Admin username: `s2admin`
   - Password and confirm password: `Seattle123Seattle123`